The Ultimate Guide to Conservatory Blinds: Maximising Comfort and Style

 Fabric and finish tips

-- Neutrals and textured weaves: calm the room visually without feeling clinical
+- Neutrals and textured weaves calm the room visually without feeling clinical, helping the space feel like a proper room rather than an add-on

-If you’d like the room to feel more “designed” and less like an add-on, matching fabric tone to flooring and upholstery makes a bigger difference than pattern.
+If you’d like the room to feel more “designed” and less like an afterthought, matching fabric tone to your flooring and upholstery makes a bigger difference than pattern.
+A cohesive colour palette gives the space a settled, finished quality that’s hard to achieve with mismatched treatments.

 A simple checklist before you choose

-A good survey will also check for tricky shapes and angles, because a good fit is what makes blinds look built-in rather than bolted on.
+- Are there any unusual shapes or angles?
+A good survey will identify awkward geometry that needs bespoke solutions, because a precise fit is what makes blinds look built-in rather than bolted on.

 Why Choose Broadview?